Humans have various ways of thinking, from ancient

 as was the notion that the earth rotates around the sun, likewise that

 the earth is round, and much later that continents move.

 Underlying all science are the principles of finding the truth:

-observation: observing what happens and describing it so that others
+observation: observing what happens and describing it so

 measurement: where possible, measuring observations in quantities